-Phytoplankton, in turn, are eaten by copepods, which are members of the microscopic animal community called zooplankton.
+Phytoplankton are then are eaten by copepods, which are members of the microscopic animal community called zooplankton.

-Copepods are then eaten by bay anchovies, which are eaten by large fish such as bluefish and striped bass.
+Copepods are eaten by bay anchovies, which are eaten by large fish such as bluefish and striped bass.

 These large fish can then be harvested and eaten by humans.